vh-d/Rflow/README.md

   - rflow object as R6 class
   - environments as R6 classes
   - add check that Rflow is not empty before plotting etc…
-  - store hashes in RDS
+  - store hashes of files in RDS
   - generic methods in node class for initializing and updating properties